SFU-Archives/digital-repository-utilities/utilities/aip-and-dip-scripts.md

   - [DIP upload](#dip-upload)
   - [DIP metadata upload](#dip-metadata-upload)
 - [Links](#links)

-## Description
-These are command-line scripts to support ad-hoc retrieval of packages from Archivematica and upload to AtoM, by-passing the interfaces provided by those applications.
-In some cases, they provide a faster alternative to the application interface; in others, there is no interface for the required action and the command-line provides the only method.

 ## Installation
 [AIP retrieve](#aip-retrieve) is an `scp` (secure copy) command that can be run from Terminal and does not need to be installed.